 Stephen Sullivan is solely responsible for the creative design content of all projects shown in the images on this website in his role as Design Principal.
 His architectural staff has contributed to the execution of these projects over the last 30 years through his former business entities including Stephen Sullivan Architects, Sullivan Conard Architects, and now Stephen Sullivan Designs.

-In addition to current staff, former employees acting as project managers include:
+In addition to current staff, former employees acting as project managers on project featured on this website include:

 Jeff Adberg (Wood Residence)